wj-jason/Neural-Networks-From-Scratch/mathematics.md

 Given a set of inputs $X$ and outputs $Y$, the activation layer applies a function $f$ element-wise to each component of $X$.
 That is, $Y=f(X)$

 While there are no parameters to tune, we still need the derivative of the the cost function with respect to the input.
-We will see in the next section why this is necessary but to summarize, in order to compute the derivative of cost with respect to the output (as we do for the weights and biases), we can use the inputs of the next layer as the inputs of layer $L+1$ are the outputs of layer $L$.

 Some element $x_n \in X$ undergoes transformation by function $f$ as previously stated.
 This then affects the corresponding output $y_n \in Y$, thus we can define the derivative of the cost with respect to some $x_n$ as:
 $$\Large \frac{\partial C}{\partial x_n}=\frac{\partial y_n}{\partial x_n}\frac{\partial C}{\partial y_n}$$